 Over the last 15 years I've worked on a number of exciting projects.
 Many of these recent projects are detailed on Behance.
 Other random designs are available on Dribbble.
-I'm looking for a home for the larger animated gifs and video demos of recent mobile apps.

 After 5+ years in the cashback industry leading the Quidco design and UX team, Refash was an opportunity to start from the beginning in building a rewards platform.
 We made two decisions early in our process—we used lean user research to frame the rewards mechanics, and we used Theory of change to identify a shortcoming with customer understanding so we could build a map to changing consumer habits.